BWilb/Cheese_Reviews/source/american_cheese/index.rst

 .. warning::
     American cheese tastes awful when eaten in single slices.
-If you would like to improve your experience with american cheese, eat it with a sandwich!!!!\
+If you would like to improve your experience with american cheese, eat it with a sandwich!!!!

+.. rubric:: footnotes

 .. [#f1] "`American Cheese <http://www.simplycheese.net/american-cheese-27.aspx>`_".
-    Simply Cheese.
-2021.
-Retrieved 2021-12-09.